arpit-agr/v3-arpit-codes/src/content/blog/understanding-grid-auto-rows-and-grid-auto-columns.md

 Simply put, the `grid-auto-columns` and `grid-auto-rows` properties specify the size of tracks not assigned a size by `grid-template-rows` or `grid-template-columns`.

-Inspect the following demo using Firefox grid inspector which does a great job displaying this behaivour.
+In the following demo, we define an explicit grid with 2 columns and 5 rows using `grid-template-areas`.
+However, we explicitly size only 4 rows using the `grid-template-rows` property.
+Since the 5th row is not assigned a size explicitly, the `grid-auto-rows` property specifies the size for this row.
+Inspect this demo using Firefox grid inspector which does a great job displaying this behaivour.

 <code-pen>